Jesusdiazcienciadatos/ationetdocs/AN-About_ATIOnet.md

 ## **ATIOnet** Value Proposition

-Traditionally customers have had two options for implementing private labeled cards:
+Traditionally customers had two options for implementing private-labeled cards:

 1. Buy a software and run their own operation: which quickly becomes a costly nightmare
 2. Fully outsource the product on a network provider: making it almost impossible to differentiate the product from others and turning the supplier into a partner (they usually charge a percentage of the transaction).
 Many site owners have decided to hand over their private customers to networks just to eliminate the costs of maintaining the systems they put in place a few years before.

-**ATIOnet** provides a third approach making possible for a site owner to become a private labeled card owner without any of the associated costs of running complex technologies and avoiding variable costs associated to the transaction.
+**ATIOnet** provides a third approach making possible for a site owner to become a private-labeled card owner without any of the associated costs of running complex technologies and avoiding variable costs associated to the transaction.

 For a flat fee and after a small start-up process the owner manages his business with no concerns at all on running the technology that makes it possible.
 There are many key processes involved in end-to-end processing of a private card: